Updated: February 27, 2024

 Best hiking trails in Germany: Painters’ Way • The Heidschnuckenweg Trail • Rheinsteig Trail • Rhine Castles Trail • Goethe Way

 Germany has exceptional castles that demonstrate the nation’s history and the beauty of historic architecture.
-Below is a list of our top eight castles to visit:
+Below is a list of our top eight:

-Find out more with the 8 Best Castles to Visit in Germany, with each new place offering a distinctive view of the art, history, and heritage embodied in the castle grounds.
+Find out more with the best castles to visit in Germany, with each new place offering a distinctive view of the art, history, and heritage embodied in the castle grounds.

-The easiest ways to travel around Germany are by train and by car.
+The easiest ways to travel around Germany are by train and car.